Secretariat support for Botswana

 The Secretariat assessed Botswana’s technical and vocational education and training (TVET) systems and made recommendations for improvements.

-- Learn more about the Secretariat's sport for development and peace work
+Sport for development and peace work

 Trade and economic development